irs1318dev/irs1318dev.github.io/RobotProgrammingGuide/RobotCodeInstructions/ComposingTasksTogether.md

-# Composing Tasks together
+# Composing Tasks Together

-Tasks can be grouped together in interesting ways to describe more complex tasks.
-By having tasks happen in a certain order and sometimes simultaneously, you can end up with a complex task built out of much simpler re-usable tasks.
-To do this, you can utilize SequentialTask and ConcurrentTask, and ConditionalTasl-based tasks.
+Tasks can be grouped in interesting ways to describe more complex behavior.
+By having tasks happen in a certain order and sometimes simultaneously, you can build a complex task out of simpler, reusable tasks.
+To do this, you can use `SequentialTask`, `ConcurrentTask`, and `ConditionalTask`-based tasks.

 ## SequentialTask.Sequence()

-Sequential task starts and completes each task in the order they are listed.
+`SequentialTask` starts and completes each task in the order they are listed.

 ```java
 SequentialTask.Sequence(